IS IT OK TO MIX HUMAN MILK AND ARTIFICIAL BABY MILK (FORMULA)?

 Mixing refers to giving your baby your own milk and artificial baby milk in the same container.
 This is actually a form of supplementation.
-Supplementation means giving your baby liquid nourishment in addition to breastfeeding him.
+Supplementation means giving your baby liquid nourishment in addition to breastfeeding.
 Giving your milk and any supplement separately is advantageous for these two reasons:

 - Your baby will receive the immunological benefits of human milk and